hectormiguel1/CodeDiff-Project-1/README.md

     HashMap(double loadFactor) {}

-    /***
-     * Used to initialize the internal array structure which holds the values.
-     * @param initSize: Initial size of the array.
-     */
     private void initArray(int initSize) {}

     @Override
     public int size() {}

     @Override
     public boolean isEmpty() {}

-    /***
-     * Function is un charge of resizing the internal array which hold the values linkedLists.
-     * We do this by coping our current values into an old array, then resize the new array to be twice the size
-     * it currently is, then we iterate through each node in the old values array and reinsert them into the new values
-     * array.
-     */
     private void resize() {}

-    /**
-     * Returns all they keys currently in the hash map *
-     * @return: ArrayList containing Keys.
-     */
     @Override
     public Set<K> keySet() {}

-    /**
-     * Utility function to check if the current key is already in the hash map.
-     *
-     * @param key: Key to test for.
-     * @return True if key is present, false otherwise.
-     */
     @Override
     public boolean containsKey(Object key) {}

-    /**
-     * Function maps the hashcode for they key to an index in the values array.
-     *
-     * @param key: Key to get mapping for.
-     * @return: Index the Key maps to.
-     */
     private int getMapping(Key<K> key) {}

-    /**
-     * Function returns all they values currently in the hash Map, these values are return in their order,
-     * IE all nodes in index 0, then all nodes in index 1, .......
-     *
-     * @return: ArrayList of Values.
-     */
     @Override
     public ArrayList<V> values() {}